danuker/symreg/README.md

  * [Eureqa Formulize](http://nutonian.wikidot.com/), a proprietary piece of otherwise-great software
- * [gplearn](https://github.com/trevorstephens/gplearn), which does not support multiobjective optimization, and which requires complexity for `scikit-learn` compatibility (support for pipeline and grid search).
+ * [gplearn](https://github.com/trevorstephens/gplearn), which does not support multiobjective optimization, and which offers `scikit-learn` compatibility (support for pipeline and grid search).

- Contrary to `gplearn`, we decided to avoid the `scikit-learn` dependency, but still keep the general design of "fit" and "predict", which are intuitive.
+ Contrary to `gplearn`, we decided to avoid depending on `scikit-learn` for implementation simplicity, but still keep the general API of "fit" and "predict", which is intuitive.

- Also, we do not perform function closures.
-All candidates are passed as-is to numpy, relying on the fitness function to eliminate numerically unstable ones (a fitness of infinity or NaN is accounted for).
+ Also contrary to `gplearn`, we do not perform function closures (patching of infinities).
+All candidates are passed as-is to numpy, relying on the fitness function to eliminate numerically unstable ones (a fitness of infinity or NaN is infinitely punished).

 ## Technical details